China launches high-tech aircraft carrier in naval milestone

 China’s “aircraft carriers and planned follow-on carriers, once operational, will extend air defense coverage beyond the range of coastal and shipboard missile systems and will enable task group operations at increasingly longer ranges,” the Defense Department said.

-In a March report prepared by the U.S. Congressional Research Service, analysts said that satellite images suggest the Type 003′s displacement will be about 100,000 tons, bigger than initially thought and similar to those of U.S. Navy carriers.
+Xinhua reported the Fujian, which carries the hull number 18, had a fully loaded displacement of 80,000 tons.
+In a March report prepared by the U.S. Congressional Research Service, however, analysts said that satellite images suggest the Type 003′s displacement was about 100,000 tons, similar to those of U.S. Navy carriers.

 The PLAN currently has some 355 ships, including submarines, and the U.S. estimates the force will grow to 420 ships by 2025 and 460 ships by 2030.
-Despite having the world’s largest navy numerically, however, the PLAN still has nowhere the near capabilities of the U.S. Navy for now, however, and remains far behind in carriers.
+Despite having the world’s largest navy numerically, however, the PLAN for now still has nowhere near the capabilities of the U.S. Navy and remains far behind in carriers.

 The U.S. Navy is the world’s leader in aircraft carriers, with 11 nuclear-powered vessels.
-It also has nine amphibious assault ships that can carry helicopters and vertical-takeoff fighter jets as well.
+It also has nine amphibious assault ships that can carry helicopters and vertical-takeoff fighter jets.

 American allies like Britain and France also have their own carriers, and Japan has four “helicopter destroyers,” which are technically not aircraft carriers, but carry aircraft.
 Two are being converted to support short take-off and vertical-landing fighters.